selwynpolit/d9book/book/nodes-and-fields.md

 $node->save();
 ```

-## Load values from a date range field
+## Retrieve values from a date range field

 Start date and then end date